Snowflake-Labs/sfquickstarts/site/sfguides/src/attaining_consumer_insights_with_snowflake_microsoft_power_bi/attaining_consumer_insights_with_snowflake_microsoft_power_bi.md

 ### 7.3 Configuring Aggregation in Power BI

 In the final section, we will be adding an additional table to the model that will complete the optimization of the report.
 - If you closed the file from the previous module, open the **Composite.pbit** file and enter the required information when you are prompted.
-Refer to step 7.1.16 for additional information.
+Refer to earlier steps for additional information.

 - Click **Home** in the ribbon.

 ![channelstable](assets/image73.png)